BRIEF-Leading Edge Materials receives permit for follow up drill program

 * Leading Edge Materials receives permit for follow up drill program at Bergby, Sweden

-* Leading Edge Materials - new permit allows for up to 48 additional drill sites; co targeting Q3 of calendar 2017 for drilling operations to commence Source text for Eikon: Further company coverage:
+* Leading Edge Materials- new permit allows for up to 48 additional drill sites; co is targeting Q3 of calendar 2017 for drilling operations to commence Source text for Eikon: Further company coverage: